While there’s no substitute for your live support agents, customer self-service drives critical, high-demand improvements in the customer experience.

 A community forum is an online platform where customers can answer each other’s questions and discuss your products and services.

 If you’re a global business, consider hosting online community forums on localized domains.
-For example, if you have customers in Hong Kong, you’d use a .hk domain if you had customers in the UK, you’d use .uk.
+For example, if you have customers in Hong Kong, you’d use a .hk domain; if you have customers in the UK, you’d use a .uk domain.

 FAQ pages

-An FAQ page on your website answers all your most frequently asked questions.
-They’re often one of the first touchpoints for customers with simple questions about your products and services, as they provide solutions much faster than contacting customer support.
+They’re often the first touchpoint for customers with simple questions about your products and services, as they can provide solutions much faster than contacting customer support.

-Although your FAQ page needn’t be as comprehensive as your knowledge base, it should still aim to answer as many questions as possible.
-To improve customer experiences, organize your FAQs into organized categories and construct questions and answers clearly and concisely.
+To improve the customer experience, organize your FAQs into categories and craft questions and answers clearly and concisely.

 Customer Self-Service Best Practices